 As proprietress of Madam Palooza, a vintage prop rental company that specializes in creating special settings for one-of-a-kind gatherings, she’s an expert in using vintage showpieces to create “wow” moments.
+Try these tips from her on how to incorporate vintage wedding decor ideas into your special event.

 DIY projects not only help with the budget — they get everyone involved.
 Sylvia’s top tip for brides is to encourage groom to participate, make choices and create.
 “Get your fiance involved in the décor,” she says.
 “It’s important to involve both people.
 Don’t make it one-sided—make it fun, go to a flea market together to find cool chairs or toasting glasses.
 It’s rewarding to know that you spent the afternoon shopping and working because at the end, you can say, ‘Look what we made!'”